 \textbf{Network interpretability.} At present, most existing works on neural network interpretability focus on high-level vision tasks, especially for image classification.
-In a recent survey paper, Zhang \etal \cite{survey} systematically reviewed existing literatures on network interpretability and proposed a novel taxonomy to categorize them.
+Zhang \etal \citep{survey} systematically reviewed existing literature on network interpretability and proposed a novel taxonomy to categorize them.
 Here we only discuss several classic works.
-By adopting deconvolutional networks \cite{deconv}, Zeiler \etal \cite{zeiler2014visualizing} projected the downsampled low-resolution feature activations back to the input pixel space, and then performed a sensitivity analysis to reveal which parts of the image are important for classification.
-Simonyan \etal \cite{deepinside} generated a saliency map from the gradients through a single backpropagation pass.
-Based on class activation maps (CAM) \cite{cam}, Selvaraju \etal \cite{gradcam} proposed Grad-CAM (Gradient-weighted CAM) to produce a coarse-grained attribution map of the important regions in the image, which was broadly applicable to any CNN-based architectures.
-For more information about the network interpretability literatures, please refer to the survey paper \cite{survey}.
+By adopting deconvolutional networks \citep{deconv}, Zeiler \etal \citep{zeiler2014visualizing} projected the downsampled low-resolution feature activations back to the input pixel space, and then performed a sensitivity analysis to reveal which parts of the image are important for classification.
+Simonyan \etal \citep{deepinside} generated a saliency map from the gradients through a single backpropagation pass.
+Based on class activation maps (CAM) \citep{cam}, Selvaraju \etal \citep{gradcam} proposed Grad-CAM (Gradient-weighted CAM) to produce a coarse-grained attribution map of the important regions in the image, which was broadly applicable to any CNN-based architecture.
+For more information about the network interpretability literature, please refer to the survey paper \citep{survey}.
 However, for low-level vision tasks, similar researches are rare.
-Most recently, a novel attribution approach called local attribution map (LAM) \cite{lam} was proposed to interpret super-resolution networks, which was used to localize the input features that influenced the network outputs.
-It inherited the previous gradient-guided attribution methods but was specially designed for SR networks.
-In our work, we interpret SR networks from another new perspective.
-We dive into their feature representations, and discover the deep semantics of SR networks.
-For more background knowledge, please refer to the supplementary file.
+Recently, local attribution map (LAM) \citep{lam} has been proposed to interpret super-resolution networks, which can be used to localize the input features that influenced the network outputs.
+Besides, Wang \etal \cite{wang2020deep} presented a pioneer work that bridges the representation relationship between high- and low-level vision.
+They learned the mapping between deep representations of low- and high-quality images, and leveraged it as a deep degradation prior (DDP) for low-quality image classification.
+Inspired by these previous works, we interpret SR networks from another new perspective.
+We dive into their deep feature representations, and discover the ``semantics'' of SR networks.
+More background knowledge is described in the supplementary file.